 The class has two midterm exams and one final exam.
-Some of the sections in the class can take exams using ProctorU.
-These sections are 72DC, also listed as 11759 (for students enrolled in the UF Online program) and 716H, also listed as 11758 (UF residential students who are away from Gainesville on an Internship or Study Abroad).
+Some of the sections in the class will take exams using ProctorU.
+For reasons known only to no one, this semester UF has two sections numbers assigned to each section.
+So, what sections can take the test using ProctorU?
+ONLY sections 007C (also known as section 12734) (for students enrolled in the UF Online program), section 2483 (also known as section 12739) (UF residential students who are away from Gainesville on an Internship or Study Abroad), and section 21EH (known also as section 12738).
 ONLY THESE STUDENTS WILL BE ABLE TO TAKE THE TEST USING PROCTORU.
-All other students, including sections 72DD (also listed as 11760), 72DF (also listed as 11761), and 73HH (also listed as 11762) MUST take the exams on campus in the evening.
+All other students will take the exams on campus in the evening.